Intuitor.com Intuitor.com

 Ultimately, if one sample mean or x-bar is wildly different from another we would not be any better off than trying to look at the entire population.
 Obviously, we need to understand just how wild or variable sample means or x-bars are likely to be.

 To understand the wildness of samples, we would choose thousands of samples, calculate an x-bar for each, and display the x-bars in a histogram.
-We call this histogram a sampling distribution and when we look at it we see something which is truly amazing.
-Sampling distributions tend to be far less variable or wild than the populations they are drawn from (See Fig.s 1, 2, 3 and 4.)
+This histogram represents a sampling distribution and when we look at it we see something truly amazing.
+Sampling distributions tend to be far less variable or wild than the populations they are drawn from (See Fig. 1A, 1B, 1C and 1D.)
 They also have essentially the same mean as the population.

 The situation is similar to hiring Mary Jane, who has a master’s degree in computer science versus Jim Bob who says he can compute.
 Jim Bob may turn out to be better at creating software.
 However, by knowing that Mary Jane has a master’s degree we feel a lot more confident in our ability to predict her programming capability.